cmeng-git/ffmpeg-android/README.md

 ## Linking with versioned shared library in Android NDK
 * Note: Manual changes as outlined below are not further required.<br/>
-  the latest _vpx_build.sh has included the scripts to perform the following steps automatically.<br/><br/>
+  the latest _vpx_build.sh has included the scripts to perform the following steps automatically.
 * Android has an issue with loading versioned .so shared libraries e.g. x264:
 * Causing error during run: java.lang.UnsatisfiedLinkError: dlopen failed: library "libx264.so.147" not found
 * Perform the following patches, if you want to link with shared .so libraries for x264.